Search for celebrities on Ancestry.com!FURNAS

 She was born Jan.
 19, 1920, in Seffner, Fla., to George R. and Johnnielee Jacoby.
 In 1929, she moved to Westerville, Ohio, and attended public school and Ohio State University.

 As recently as 2002, Furniss was still attending monthly luncheons with her elementary school classmates.
 She met her husband, Henry, at the First Presbyterian Church of Westerville where he was her brother's Sunday school teacher and she remained a lifetime member of that same congregation.
-The couple were married in 1945 and had two daughters, Mary and Nancy.
+The couple were marriage in 1945 and had two daughters, Mary and Nancy.

 Furniss was a homemaker all her adult life and resided in the same modest home in Westerville for 55 years.
 She was an avid reader and continued her pastime even after her eyesight failed and she began using the talking books service of the National Library for the Blind.
 She loved to travel and made three trips to Europe where she was able to use the French and German she had learned through college and private study.
 Her love of adventure continued into her later years when she experienced her first tent camping trip at age 79 at Calaveras Big Trees State Park.
 After moving to Davis in 2002, Furniss enjoyed the friendships she made with volunteers of the Meals on Wheels program.